-It is worth knowing that not service animals are not legally required to be dogs, because some people have allergies or religious beliefs that prohibit them from working with dogs, there are also pigs, miniature horses and other animals trained to perform such duties.
+It is worth recognizing that under the law, service animals are not legally required to be dogs.
+Because some people have allergies or religious beliefs that prohibit them from working with dogs, service animals may also be pigs, miniature horses, and other animals trained to perform such duties.
 As long as the animal is properly trained, the species of the animal is irrelevant to whether or not it qualifies as a proper service animal.

 Conditions that Require Service Animals

-Again, if police have wrongly accused you of trying to commit a fraudulent activity because you have a legitimate service animal that does not help with vision or hearing impairments, a San Diego service dog fraud lawyer can help.
+Again, if police have wrongly accused you of lying because you have a legitimate service animal that does not help with vision impairment, a San Diego criminal defense lawyer can help.

-Penalties for This Crime
+Defenses to This Crime

 Defenses include ignorance of the fact that the animal was not trained as a service dog or that your animal was trained as a service dog even though your disability is not immediately apparent.
 Alternatively, if you have a disorder and have found that your pet has managed to help you better deal with the condition, you may have wrongly believed that would qualify it as a service dog.
 You should only be found guilty of this crime if you knowingly misrepresented a pet as a service dog and, thus, committed fraud.